image-source-control/image-source-control/readme.txt

 * include a list with all images and their sources of the whole website
 * attach lists below the content automatically or using shortcodes or template functions
 * display image sources on archive pages
+* works with the image, cover image and gallery blocks

 **Backend Features**

-* manage image source within media dashboard and in the Image block settings
+* manage image source within media dashboard and in the settings of the Image and Cover Image blocks
 * mark an image to belong to the uploader
 * lists images with missing sources in the backend
 * warnings, if image source is missing